purarue/scramble-history/README.md

   -C, --check                     Dont print/interact, just check that all solves are transformed properly -g, --group-by [puzzle|event_code|event_description]
-                                  Group parsed results by key --help                          Show this message and exit.
+                                  Group parsed results by key -q, --query TEXT                Solves to filter to, or actions to run -s, --sort-by [when]            Sort the resulting solves -r, --reverse / --no-reverse    Reverse the sort for --sort-by. --reverse is the default --help                          Show this message and exit.
 ```